Gowtham-369/MedScribe/README.md

   - Suggestions and Medications
   - Results
   - Overall Summary
-- **Doctor approval workflow** before finalizing reports . ( For Our First MVP Proto - type model we haven't Implemented this Feature )
+- **Doctor approval workflow** before finalizing reports . ( For Our First MVP - working prototype, we haven't implemented this Feature )
 - **Secure storage** of medical data for each consultation.

 ## Features